History of cardiopulmonary resuscitation

 The history of cardiopulmonary resuscitation (CPR) can be traced as far back as the literary works of ancient Egypt (c.
 2686 – c.
-2181 BCE).
+2181 BC).
 However, it was not until the 18th century that credible reports of cardiopulmonary resuscitation began to appear in the medical literature.

-Mouth-to-mouth ventilation has been used for centuries as an element of CPR, but it fell out of favor in the late 19th century with the widespread adoption of manual resuscitative techniques such as the Marshall Hall method, Silvester's method, the Shafer method and the Holger Nielsen technique.
+Mouth-to-mouth ventilation has been used for centuries as an element of CPR, but it fell out of favor in the late 19th century with the widespread adoption of manual resuscitative techniques such as the Marshall Hall method, Silvester's method, the Schafer method and the Holger Nielsen technique.
 The technique of mouth-to-mouth ventilation would not come back into favor until the late 1950s, after its "accidental rediscovery" by James Elam.

 The modern elements of resuscitation for sudden cardiac arrest include CPR (consisting of ventilation of the lungs and chest compressions), defibrillation and emergency medical services (the means to bring these techniques to the patient quickly).

 Earliest descriptions

 The earliest references to CPR can be found in ancient Egyptian literature of the Old Kingdom of Egypt, in which Isis resurrected Osiris (her slain brother and husband) with the breath of life.

 Other early references from the Iron Age can be found in the Bible.
 For example, according to the Genesis creation narrative, God breathed life into the nostrils of the first man.
-Later - according to the first Book of Kings - the prophet Elijah (the disciple and protégé of Elijah) resuscitated a Phoenician boy in the city of Zarephath.
+Later – according to the first Book of Kings – the prophet Elijah resuscitated a Phoenician boy in the city of Zarephath.
 This is the first instance of resurrection of the dead recorded in the Bible.
 In the second Book of Kings, Elisha successfully performed mouth-to-mouth resuscitation on another apparently dead child, this time in the village of Shunem.

 Renaissance

 Burhan-ud-din Kermani, a physician in 15th century Persia, described his approach to the treatment of ghashy (cardiac and respiratory insufficiency), which involved moving the victim's arms and expanding and compressing the left side of the chest.

-In 1667, Robert Hooke performed an experiment that refuted Galen’s hypothesis that death would ensue if the lungs ceased to expand and contract.
+In 1667, Robert Hooke performed an experiment that refuted Galen's hypothesis that death would ensue if the lungs ceased to expand and contract.
 His test subject was a dog in which he made cuts in the chest wall, diaphragm, and pericardium.
 He determined that "the motion of the lungs without fresh air" contributed nothing to the life of the animal, but rather it was the continuous supply of fresh air that was necessary to preserve life.